-How to Get Google Ads Certification: A Step-by-Step Guide
+How to Earn Your Google Ads Certification

 On top of that, there’s value in being able to affiliate that individual who is already certified with my company’s Google Partner account.

-This step-by-step guide provides a walkthrough of how to get Ads certified in the Academy for Ads, as it can be a confusing process when doing it for the first time.
+This step-by-step guide provides a walkthrough of how to get Ads certified, as it can be a confusing process when doing it for the first time or when coming back and encountering the new system and format in Skillshop.

 Step 1: Create or Select Your Google Account